Dhara-95/Admin_App/README.md

 # Admin App

-An app to keep track of all volunteers for a chairty - testing of the [Administrate](https://github.com/thoughtbot/administrate) gem.
+This web app is a demo of the [Administrate](https://github.com/thoughtbot/administrate) dashboard interface, which aims to help a charity keep track of all their clients and volunteers in one place.

-## Set-up Instructions
+## Installation Instructions

 First clone this repository and navigate to the correct directory:

 ```
 $ git clone git@github.com:Dhara-95/Admin_App.git
 $ cd Admin_App
+$ bundle install
+$ rails db:create
+$ rails db:migrate
 ```

 ## Running the App

 To view the Rails app, run the following command in the terminal and go to http://localhost:3000/ in your web browser.

 If you would like to view the app using the [Administrate](https://github.com/thoughtbot/administrate) dashboard, navigate to http://localhost:3000/admin in your web browser.

 ```
 $ rails server